prathisahrudh/win-obsidian-notes/Obsidian Notes/Odin Project/JS.md

 	console.log(person1.getFullName());
 	console.log(person2.getFullName());
 ```

-**Bad when it is used multiple to attach multiple functions to the factory function, instead use Object.create() **
+**Bad when it is used multiple to attach multiple functions to the factory function, instead use Object.create() to create a new Object**
+Use Object.create() here to create a new object using an existing object as a prototype.
 Eg:
 ```javascript
 	var personActions = {